Developer-Arindam/Event-Management-Software/README.md

     the root password must have to be 123456789 . other wise the application cannot connect with the mysql database.

-  iii)open the mysql command prompt.enter the password 123456789.
+  iii)open the mysql command prompt.
+Enter the password 123456789.

   then execute the following mysql commands